fusionpbx/fusionpbx-docs/source/advanced/upgrade.rst

 | After upgrading to 3.6 stable from 3.5 dev I noticed that calls were no longer being recorded.
 This was due to the file extension being missing from the recording path.
 If this is happening to you it is an easy fix.

-| Go to system -> variables -> category default and add the variable record_ext and set it to either wav or mp3.
+| Go to Advanced -> variables -> category default and add the variable record_ext and set it to either wav or mp3.
 Choosing mp3 depends upon whether or not you have mod_shout installed and enabled.

 Version 3.4 to 3.5
 ^^^^^^^^^^^^^^^^^^